scrapy/scrapy/docs/api-stability.rst

-.. _misc-api-stability:
+.. _api-stability:

 ============================
 Versioning and API Stability
 ============================

 API stability is one of Scrapy major goals.
-We're currently working on documenting and stabilizing the main parts of Scrapy towards the first official release (version |version|).

 Versioning
 ==========